 One of the most important characteristics of cancer cells is their invasiveness.
 It is the ability to invade other tissues.
 Malignant cells generally secrete proteases that digest extracellular matrix components, allowing the cancer cells to invade adjacent normal tissues.
-For example, secretion of collagenase by the cancer cells helps to digest and penetrate through basal laminae to invade the underlying conne Biotechnology tissue.
+For example, secretion of collagenase by the cancer cells helps to digest and penetrate through basal laminae to invade the underlying conne tissue.
+Covid-19 has spread to 42 new districts since April 17.
+What did lockdown achieve then?
+India Today | Sponsored formation of new blood vessels.
+This is known as angiogenesis.
+Angiogenesis is necessary to support the growth of tumour beyond the size of about a million cells at which point new blood vessels are needed to supply oxygen and nutrients to the multiplying tumour cells.